metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

         SRR492065_contigs_depth.tsv
         SRR492065_notBinned.fa
         ```
-        MetaBAT generated 5 bins.
-The file `SRR492065_notBinned.fa` contains contigs that could not be binned.

 The next question you might want to ask is whether you can trust these bins and which organism they represent according to a taxonomy.
 Before that, let's have a look at what other information the Metagenomics-Toolkit provides as part of the binning output.